aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 ## Troubleshooting

 ### Connectivity issues
-If you get back `Object = { "Status": "Error", "Message": "Could not create new client" }` from kmstool-instance there are a few reasons why this might happen:
+* If you get back `Object = { "Status": "Error", "Message": "Could not create new client" }` from kmstool-instance there are a few reasons why this might happen:
   1. vsock-proxy is not running.
 Check [Running in debug mode](#running-in-debug-mode) section for information on how to set it up.
   2. Region mismatch between vsock-proxy and kmstool.
 This failure also shows `AWS_IO_TLS_ERROR_NEGOTIATION_FAILURE` in the enclave console.
 Check [Running in debug mode](#running-in-debug-mode) section for information on how to set up the connections.

+* If you encounter `Could not get credentials` error when running `kmstool_instance` it means that you have not attached an IAM role to an instance profile or you have not associated the instance profile to your instance.
+You can find more information on instance profiles [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).